cabtain/lambda-arch/README.md

 We performed a series of stateless and stateful transformation using Spark streaming API on streams and persisted them to Cassandra database tables.
 In order to get accurate views, we also perform a batch processing and generating a batch view into Cassandra.
-We developed responsive web traffic monitoring dashboard using Spring Boot, SockJs and Bootstrap which get the views from the Cassandra database and push to the UI using web socket.
+We developed responsive web equipments monitoring dashboard using Spring Boot, SockJs and Bootstrap which get the views from the Cassandra database and push to the UI using web socket.